Haugtussa (Grieg)

 Haugtussa, Op.
 67, or The Mountain Maid, is a song cycle for soprano and piano composed by Edvard Grieg in 1895 and published in 1898.
-It is the only song cycle in his entire output.
+Even though Grieg wrote a total of 181 songs, this is the only song cycle in his entire output.
 The text was written by the Norwegian writer Arne Garborg, an excerpt from his book of poetry Haugtussa.
 It tells the story of Haugtussa, a young herding girl, and her first love affair with a boy, her first heartache.
 Both the lyrics, which brim over with imagery of gurgling brooks and tasty blueberries, and the music that mimics this imagery, intertwine the main character’s personal story and the mystic spring-like landscape that surrounds her, which may even motivate it.

 Song cycle project

 Edvard Grieg read Arne Garborg's Haugtussa in May 1895, and was so inspired that he composed twelve songs in a month, four of which he rejected.
 He then spent three years completing the project.
 He first conceived it as a larger work with orchestra, but in 1898 decided to set just a cycle of eight songs for voice and piano, and gave them a final polish before they were printed in September that year.
 Grieg wanted Haugtussa to reflect Garborg's poems, but by using only a few selected poems was able to give a true and complete new image to Haugtussa, thus creating a new whole.
 They were released in Nynorsk and Danish, translated by John Paulsen and Grieg and published by Wilhelm Hansen in Copenhagen, translated to German by Eugen von Enzberg, and in English, published by Edition Peters in Leipzig.